gatling/gatling-workshop/README.md

 ```
 > Run again the simulation, in the `Requests and Responses per Second` graph you should see an error.

-And that is not functional, we get an error on the login attempt.
+If you try and run the simulation as it is, you will see that is not functional, that we get an error on the login attempt.
 Why will you ask me ?
-Because Spring Security protects forms from csrf attacks by expecting a **CSRF token** that we did not provide.
+Because the store's Spring Security layer protects forms from CSRF attacks by expecting a **CSRF token** that we did not provide.
-But in order to add it in the request, we must first retrieve it from the home page, and that is a great way to learn variabilisation in gatling.
+But in order to add it in the request, we must first retrieve it from the home page, and that is a great way to learn variabilization in Gatling.
 Damn this transition is so neat it looks like it was all part of a master plan.

 The `check` keyword in gatling DSL allows for many things related to reading the response we get from the request.
 One can perform actual checks, like verifying the presence of a string, or a return value.
 But it is also useful to save response elements in a variable that will be accessible later on.
-That is what we are going to do to retrieve the _csrf token.
+That is what we are going to do to retrieve the `_csrf` token.

 ```java
     ChainBuilder homePage = exec(http("Load Home Page")